wwwwwert/Anti-Spoofing/README.md

 ## Project description
 This is HW-5 in the course Deep Learning for Sound Processing.

-In this project RawNet model was implemented for Anti Spoofing task.
+In this project RawNet2 ([paper](https://arxiv.org/pdf/2011.01108.pdf)) model was implemented for Anti Spoofing task.

 ## Project structure
 - **/hw_as** - project scripts